miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Azure has Necromancy 1, Wands 2, Witchery 3, Waterworking 5 & Consortation 5.
 Wished for Power & Life (4 & 19)
 - Quote: _*“Look, if you really want to improve for that tournament in time, you could try to get Azure to tutor you?
 Think about it.” - A Student*_

-A Dwarf-Lilin girl who’s strive for power took her across the aether and to hell and back as a _Dalililah_.
+A Dwarf-Lilin girl who’s strive for power took her across the aether and to hell and back as a _Dalihlah_.
 She now takes comfort in teaching in Arcadia as a private tutor as some soul healing.
 Remote friends with Bethadonna Rossbaum and tutors Evelyn in Waterworking.
 She’s lived comfortably for a while now but may easily be driven back to adventure, especially for someone they care about

 ## Companion: Melissa Vincimvitch